 In the same vein, Syndrome deconstructs the superhero without actual powers himself and who uses technology to achieve this status, a category made of Badass Normal superheroes like Batman.
 They are brilliant inventors, they have the budget to create all sorts of machines and weaponry, and use that weaponry themselves against their opponents.
 The difference is that Batman uses it for the greater good and to serve a cause that goes beyond himself, while Syndrome used his creations to enact revenge on all the super heroes of his world, all because of a personal feud against supers.
 This leads to horrifying implications when we realize that, in the end, Pixar's most dangerous villain and one of DC's greatest superheroes are Not So Different, and if Bruce Wayne's life had sucked more, who knows if he hadn't turned into a supervillain instead, like Syndrome, and had started taking down every superhero bases solely on the fact that they have superpowers.

-In The Incredibles, Mr. Incredible and Incrediboy /Syndrome have the same initials: Bob Parr and Buddy Pine.
+Mr. Incredible and Incrediboy/Syndrome have the same initials: Bob Parr and Buddy Pine.

 Both Dash and Violet have names that match what their powers are: Dash has super speed, and Violet can create forcefields and become invisible.
 So when Jack-Jack was given his name, it was an indicator that he was a jack-of-all-trades, because of his myriad of powers that he demonstrates in the short and at the film's end.